JunweiNotAvailable/mineplugin/README.md

   1. Store source code to AWS S3 (user's input in code editor)
   2. AWS CodeBuild will compile the code, generate a `.jar` file and store it to S3
   3. Download - Get the file content from S3

+## What's next?
+- **User login system** - The tool is now available for only one user.
+So the next step is to make it accessable for multiple people at the same time.
+- **Blockly** - To make it user-friendly for wider target audience, even people don't know how to code can build plugins.